DutchProg/Roostermakers/README.md

 <p align="center">
     <img src="" width="500">
     <br>
-    figure 1: results from the hill climber algorithm where activities were swapped with empyu slots
+    figure 1: results from the hill climber algorithm where activities were swapped with empty slots
 </p>

-The next logical step was to begin swapping the activities with other activities, and to compare the minus points based on these changes in a similar way.
+The next logical step was to begin swapping the activities instances of each subject, and to compare the minus points based on these changes in a similar way.
 By processing this algorithm these results were gained:

 <p align="center">
     <img src="" width="500">
     <br>
-    figure 2: results from the hill climber algorithm where activities were swapped with empyu slots
+    figure 2: results where activities were swapped with other activities
 </p>

 To further improve the algorithm, since swapping activities with empty slots offers no more improvements, it would make sense to take it one step at a time to not make it too complicated.

 #### Algorithm 2: Student Swap

 Further we also did the same with students, also taking into account which specific activity group they are being placed in, and then moving them between these groups.

-student swapping with empty slots

-and students swapping with other students
+Many of these groups were not full and therefore allowed for movement.

 <p align="center">
     <img src=""width="500">
     <br>
-    figure 3: results from the hill climber algorithm
+    figure 3: results where students were swapped with other empty slots
 </p>

+Then as with the activities we attempted to see what the results would be if we swapped the students with each other.

 <p align="center">
     <img src=""width="500">
     <br>
-    figure 4: results from the hill climber algorithm
+    figure 4: results where students were swapped with other students
 </p>

 #### Theoretical Optimum